insure logo

 USAA*$984$1,817$83385%

-*Note: USAA only offers coverage to military members, veterans and their families.
+*USAA is only available to military community members and their families.

-Average car insurance cost in Wisconsin
+Average cost of car insurance Wisconsin

-Full coverage insurance costs more than minimum liability insurance, but the extra cost is worth it for most drivers.
 The average cost of full coverage car insurance in Wisconsin is $231 less than the national average car insurance rates in the U.S.

-What is full coverage car insurance in Wisconsin?
+What is full coverage car insurance?

-Full coverage car insurance covers bodily injury liability, property damage liability, collision and comprehensive coverage.
-Collision insurance helps pay for repairs if your car is damaged in an accident, while comprehensive insurance protects against damage from non-collision events like theft or natural disasters.
+Full coverage includes liability, collision, and comprehensive coverage.
+Collision covers your car if it’s damaged in an accident, while comprehensive applies to damage from non-collision events such as theft, fire, or hail.

-While it’s common to look for ways to lower your car insurance premium, cutting corners on coverage could end up costing you much more in the long run.
+It’s natural to look for ways to lower your insurance costs, but cutting corners on coverage can leave you financially vulnerable after an accident.

 Methodology

 Insure.com gathered data from Quadrant Information Services to get car insurance rates in Wisconsin.
-The rates are based on a sample profile of a 40-year-old male and female driving a Honda Accord LX with a good insurance score and no violation on record for a full coverage insurance policy with limits 100/300/100 and $500 comprehensive and collision deductibles.
+The rates are based on a sample profile of a 40-year-old male and female driving a Honda Accord LX with a good insurance score and no violations on record for a full coverage insurance policy with limits 100/300/100 and $500 comprehensive and collision deductibles.

 We analyzed 53,409,632 insurance quotes from 170 insurance companies across 34,588 ZIP codes nationwide.